-- presence and nature of parasites - any additional species-specific measurements (e.g. flattened wing chord of Tree Swallows)
+- presence and nature of parasites - any additional species-specific measurements (e.g. flattened wing chord of Tree Swallows; mouth lining colour of Black-capped Chickadees)

-For birds that are repeats (recaptured within 3 months of their previous encounter), the regular set of measurements will be taken unless doing so unacceptably delays the processing of new birds.
-Birds that are recaptured for a second or additional time on the same day are released without any additional data being collected unless the bander wishes to correct or supplement data taken earlier.
+For birds that are recaptures, the regular set of measurements will be taken unless doing so unacceptably delays the processing of new birds.
+Birds that are recaptured for a second or additional time on the same day are released without any additional data being collected unless the bander wishes to revise or supplement data taken earlier.
 Net location and time of capture are noted next to the original capture information.